You are using an outdated browser. Please upgrade your browser to improve your experience.

 - Work directly with on-site faculty and staff for all program components.
 Led by a dedicated assistant dean, program faculty include experts in biomedical sciences and pharmacy practice, as well as practicing clinical pharmacists.
 Their specialties include infectious disease, psychiatry, oncology, pediatrics, geriatrics, cardiology, critical care and nutritional support.

-- Get hands-on experience in recently renovated facilities dedicated to the doctor of pharmacy program.
-As a pharmacy graduate student, you’ll have exclusive access to classrooms, a compounding lab, a student lounge and other labs and facilities equipped with state-of-the-art audio-visual technology.
+- Get hands-on experience in recently renovated facilities dedicated to the Doctor of Pharmacy program.
+As a pharmacy graduate student, you’ll have exclusive access to classrooms, a compounding lab, a student lounge and other facilities equipped with state-of-the-art audio-visual technology.